-“Brows will appear significantly darker at first, then soften by up to 40% over the next few days,” says Jalaf.
+“Brows will appear significantly darker at first, then soften by up to 40 percent over the next few days,” says Jalaf.
+Indeed, if you have fair skin, the initial result can appear a bit of a shock but, rest assured, it does fade to a more natural level.
 “Individual hair strokes will gradually disperse according to your skin type; so the oilier your skin, the less defined the hair strokes will become and the faster the color will fade.
 You will need a touch-up after six weeks, but with careful maintenance – and daily use of a good SPF cream to avoid discoloration – the results should last for up to 18 months.”

 One last piece of advice…

-As with tatooists, always do your research before choosing a microblading practitioner.
+As with tattooists or any kind of cosmetic practitioner, always do your research before choosing a microblading technician.
 “It’s important to understand that everyone’s work comes out differently,” says Jalaf.
-“Make sure you have more than one consultation (each should last around 45 minutes), look at before-and-after photographs and don’t have your treatment on the same day as your consultation – so wait until you and your microblader are 100% sure of what you want to achieve and what your expectations are.
+“Make sure you have more than one consultation (each should last around 45 minutes), look at before-and-after photographs and don’t have your treatment on the same day as your consultation – so wait until you and your microblader are 100 percent sure of what you want to achieve and what your expectations are.